webhintio/hint/packages/utils/README.md

 ### compat

+* `getFriendlyName`: Get the friendly name of a browser from an id.
 * `getUnsupported`: Get browsers without support for CSS or HTML features.
+* `getUnsupportedDetails`: Get browsers without support with details on when support was added or removed.
 * `isSupported`: Query MDN for support of CSS or HTML features.

 ### configStore